tederickson/te0701/README.md

 The current test environment utilizes SpringBootTest, JsonTest and Mockito to achieve a 93% test coverage.

+### IntelliJ Configuration
+Edit the JUnit test configuration so that tests automatically add the active Spring profile:

+1. Click on "Edit Configurations"
+2. Click on "Edit configuration templates ..."
+3. Chose JUnit
+4. Add "spring.profiles.active=dev" to the environment variables

 ## OpenApi 3.0 (Swagger)
 Swagger/OpenApi provides the API documentation of the REST endpoints.
 Run the application and point a browser to http://localhost:8080/swagger-ui.html